Xavier's Seal and Symbols

 appropriate nickname for the athletic teams.
 Francis J. Finn, S.J. suggested

 "Musketeers."
 Finn believed the "All for One and One for All" motto attached to the legendary characters should symbolize the spirit of the athletic teams.
+Click here for more information about D'Artagnan, Xavier's Musketeer.

 The Blue Blob